 If you know nothing at all of Newfoundland, this is one thing I experienced over and over: visiting is practically an Olympic sport and they excel at it.
 You are offered a cup of tea as soon as you cross the threshold and of course something to eat with the tea… whether it be toast, cookies, cake, etc.

 At first I thought this was just something that my relatives did.
-Then I quickly realized after nearly bursting out of my jeans, it was what everyone did.
+Then I quickly realized, it was what everyone did.
 Like it generally is this time of the year, wherever you go, you have to pace yourself!

 Old Fashioned Gingerbread Cake